 – Choosing synonyms.

 – We analyze competitive pages by high-frequency (HF) synonyms.

 – Putting together low-frequency tails for our words.

 Synonyms (or markers) are keywords that can appear on a page on your site and coexist.
 For example, it could be an electric shaver, an electric razor, a keyword, and a keyword.

 You can easily find synonyms by examining the Google search results.
 Just type in the desired word into a search engine and flip through the results, studying snippets.
 Or read articles in your area and master the jargon.

-We analyze competitors To do this, you can use the position analysis services SerpStat.com or Ahrefs.Com.
+To do this, you can use the position analysis services SerpStat.com or Ahrefs.Com.